easierdata/Tiered-Storage-Simulator/README.md

-Here is one way to refactor the README for improved readability:

 # Tiered Storage Simulator

 This repository simulates fetching data from a distributed storage system with hot, warm, and cold layers.